 Baby Powder Fragrance Oil

 Our Baby Powder Fragrance Oil is a delicate and light aroma that is perfect for your DIY products all year round!
-With top notes of crisp ozone, muguet and citrus, heart notes of lilac, jasmine and rose, along with a base of violet and powder to create a scent that provides a clean finish.
+With top notes of sweet clover honey, heart notes of rose, baby powder, and rose, along with a base of guaiacwood, musk, and vanilla to create a scent that provides a clean finish.

 - Baby Powder Fragrance Oil

 - This Fragrance Oil is Phthalate Free

 Fragrance Oil Notes:

 - Melt & Pour Soap